 • costs or copayments for contact lenses or eyeglasses

-Medicare Advantage plans are often region-specific because many involve the use of in-network providers.
+Medicare Advantage plans are often region-specific because many involve using in-network providers.
 To search for available plans in your area, visit Medicare.gov’s Find a Medicare Plan tool.

-If you find a plan you are interested in, click on the “Plan Details” button, and you will see a list of benefits, including vision coverage.
+If you find a plan you’re interested in, click on the “Plan Details” button, and you’ll see a list of benefits, including vision coverage.
 Often, you’re required to purchase your contacts from an in-network provider to ensure the plan will cover them.

-You’ll also pay for accessories that help you take care of your contacts.
-These can include contact lens cases, contact lens solutions, and eye drops if you have dry eyes.
+You’ll also pay for accessories that help you care for your contacts.
+These can include contact lens cases, solutions, and eye drops — if you have dry eyes.

-• Order online.
-Many online contact lens retailers offer cost savings compared to ordering at a retail store.
+• Order online: Many online contact lens retailers offer cost savings compared to ordering at a retail store.
 Just make sure you’re using a reputable online source.
-You can also ask your retail store of choice if they will match online prices.
+You can also ask your retail store of choice if they’ll match online prices.

 Safety tip for wearing contact lenses

 When you do get your contacts, it’s important that you use them as directed.
-Wearing them longer than recommended can increase your risk for eye infections, which can be both costly to treat and painful.
+Wearing them longer than recommended can increase your risk for eye infections, which can be both painful and costly to treat.